nice-digital/cks-gatsby/search-lambda/README.md

 ## Deployment

 1. Make sure you have your aws credentials setup and correctly working before attempting to use terraform.
-1. Make sure you have terraform setup and running on your machine (Linux and Windows both work fine) also making sure that its in your $path envrionment variable
+1. Make sure you have terraform setup and running on your machine (Linux and Windows both work fine) also making sure that its in your $path env variable
 1. Change to terraform directory and run